Don’t Fall Short on Shingles: How to Estimate Materials for Roofing Projects

 If you have a crew that tends to be sloppy and damage shingles, you’ll probably need a couple of extra bundles per job.
 If your crew is conscientious, one extra bundle should be enough for most jobs.

-Extra valley material
+Plan for extra valley material

 Valleys are either woven or cut; both methods require about the same number of shingles.
 On a woven valley, each course of shingles is extended beyond the valley crease and at least 12 in. onto the adjacent roof plane.
 You’ll use 2 ft. of extra shingle material for each pair of woven courses.
 In the case of cut valleys, the shingles from the first roof plane that’s shingled also extend onto the adjacent roof plane at least 12 in. just like woven valleys.
 Shingles from the next roof plane are cut just up from the valley line, and the cutoff pieces usually aren’t big enough to use elsewhere on the roof.
 Order two extra shingles per linear foot of valley to account for the overlaps and cutoffs.
 On a 16-ft. valley, you would need 32 shingles or roughly one extra bundle.